Akshaj0712/webscraper/README.md

 # Agentic Web Scraper
 Idea: To scrape cotent using the mcp tool (very similar to api, difference in jargon) in scrape_dynamic_as_markdown.py; and use the llm model being called in app.py to improve the structure.
 In essence, scrape markdown content and prompting an LLM to have a second look.

 ## app.py
 The main script to run.
 Edit model, API key and prompt in this script.
+Ensure, you have all the requirements installed. pip install -r requirements.txt.

 ## scrape_dynamic_as_markdown.py
 beautiful soup (html) + Selenium (javascript) scraper tool